guo-cheng/starter-hugo-academic/content/authors/admin/_index.md

   url: http://english.ioz.cas.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD at Institute of Zoology, The Chinese Academy of Sciences, Beijing, China.
+bio: Hi!
+I am a PhD at Institute of Zoology, The Chinese Academy of Sciences, Beijing, China.
 I am using genomics and transcriptomics to study insect chemoreception.

 # Interests to show in About widget
 interests: